 Inside the Potting Shed

 Fruit has also been used in folk medicine for centuries.
 Apples are now known to help lower cholesterol, but cherries were also a traditional remedy for both whooping cough and kidney stones.
 Oil from plum stones was also used to treat sore throats and earache.
 Our Witch’s Hovel, constructed in the spring of 1968, represents the type of building where the local healer or ‘wise woman’ might have resided.
+We love sharing Yorkshire folklore – follow us on Facebook for folklore stories from the North York Moors!

 All photos by Angela Waites Photography